rebecca1230/IntrotoIM/finalProject/README.md

 ## Instructions

 This game will have four objects in total that fall from above: Moderna vaccine, Pfizer vaccine, B117 variant virus, and E484K variant virus.
 At the bottom, there is a purple cartoon that signifies your cell.
 To win the game, have the cell consumed 3 Moderna shots and 3 Pfizer shots.
 Careful in the situation where the cell has 3 Moderna shots but not yet obtained 3 Pfizer shots.
-In this case, if the cell is hit by B117 variant (the red virus),the accumulated Moderna shots will decreased by 3.
+In this case, if the cell is hit by a B117 variant (the red virus),the accumulated Moderna shots will decreased by 3.
 This rule applies to Pfizer shot and its relationship to the E48EK variant.

 ## Game Stages